ScholarPack/cookie-manager/README.md

 # Custom Logging
 This package uses dependency injection to log errors with Python's `print`.
 To use your own logger, pass in a logger object which implements `critical`, `error`, `warning`, `debug`, and `info` functions.
-Here's how to patch in the the Flask logger, but any object will work providing it meets the Duck Typing rules:
+Here's how to patch in the Flask logger, but any object will work providing it meets the Duck Typing rules:

 ```python
 cookie_manager = CookieManager(keys=keys, logger=app.logger)